-- 1. Demonstrate a level of proficiency in their language that will allow them to pursue advanced study in that language whether in the United States or in other countries - Acquire advanced critical/analytical skills that allow them to assess, interpret and assign meaning to numerous types of cultural production including: literary texts; film; political, sociological and historical documents; rituals and folkways - 3.
-Be able to design and carry out an original research project in which their target language is the major investigatory tool and vehicle of expression and conversation practice is arranged with native speakers of the target languages.
-No academic credit is awarded for this study.
-Program Chair: Professor Dixon
+- 1. Demonstrate a level of proficiency in their language that will allow them to pursue advanced study in that language whether in the United States or in other countries - 2.
+Have acquired advanced critical/analytical skills that allow them to assess, interpret and assign meaning to numerous types of cultural production including: literary texts; film; political, sociological and historical documents; rituals and folkways - 3.
+Have acquired the ability to design and carry out an original research project in which their target language is the major investigatory tool and vehicle of expression